trpc-group/trpc-cpp/docs/en/http_protocol_client.md

 ### Getting the Response content of Non-2xx responses

-tRPC has filtered HTTP response codes:
+tRPC-Cpp has filtered HTTP response codes:

 * When the response code is 2xx, the caller can get the corresponding response message.
 * When the response code is not 2xx, the caller can only get the response code but not the response message.